timyiu478/mit-distributed-systems/labs/src/raft1/README.md

 1. No need two goroutines sending AppendEntries: one for heartbeat (empty), one for logs.
 We can combine them into one goroutine to avoid double sending.
 1. The `applyCh` is a unbuffered channel.
 When you work on Lab3D, you might encounter some bugs because of it.

+# Implementation Details

+## Snapshot

+If the follower receives a AppendEntries RPC message from leader where the *prevLogIndex* is smaller then the followers's *lastIncludedIndex*, the follower will reject this message and tells the leader his *lastIncludedIndex*.

+This enables the leader know the reason of rejecting the message is related to snapshot and trimmed log.
+The leader can advance the *nextIndex[followerId]* to *lastIncludedIndex + 1* to skip the log entries that included in the snapshot or send a snapshot that cover more log entries than *lastIncludedIndex*.

 # Current Progress

 The program can pass the 3D tests several times.